top of page

 United Palace 8-26-2018.jpg

-DeShannon enjoys increasing awareness and changing lives by sharing information with others.
-While her preferred artistic expression is writing, she enjoys being interviewed on topics of sexuality & spirituality for podcasts like Unapologetic with Ebony and Janis as well as discussing African spirituality in Interfaith forums like United Palace’s Open Heart Conversations series.
+Iya Rev. DeShannon enjoys increasing awareness and changing lives by sharing information with others.
+While her preferred artistic expression is writing, she enjoys being interviewed on topics of sexuality & spirituality for podcasts like Unapologetic with Ebony and Janis as well as discussing African spirituality in Interfaith forums.

 Swivle background-02.png